creativecommons/wp-plugin-creativecommons/README.md

 # Creative Commons WordPress Plugin

-Official Creative Commons plugin for Wordpress.
-This plugin allows you to license WordPress content such as pages, posts, and media files using a Creative Commons license.
-With Creative Commons licenses, you keep your copyright but share your creativity at the same time.
+Official Creative Commons plugin for licensing your content.
+With Creative Commons licenses, you keep your copyright AND share your creativity.

 Download the latest version from this project's [releases][releases].